pjvds/seqcask/README.md

 # Seqcask

-Sequential value store based on the famous [bitcask](https://github.com/basho/bitcask/blob/develop/doc/bitcask-intro.pdf).
+Value value store optimized for sequential immutible data based on the famous [bitcask](https://github.com/basho/bitcask/blob/develop/doc/bitcask-intro.pdf).
 Seqcask has the following differences compared with bitcask;

 * holds to ~35% more keys in RAM